tsichiro/mit-6.824-distributed-systems/peer-to-peer-bitcoin.md

   if Z is selling something cheap, maybe OK to wait just for some peers
     to see Y->Z and validate it (but not in block)

-can an attacker modify a block in the middle of the block chain? not directly, since subsequent block holds block's hash
+can an attacker modify just an existing block in the middle of the block chain? and tell newly starting peers about the modified block? e.g. to delete the first spend of the attacker's coin?
+  no: then "prev" hash in next block will be wrong, peers will detect

-could attacker start a fork from an old block, with Y->Q instead of Y->Z? yes -- but fork must be longer in order for peers to accept it so if attacker starts N blocks behind, it must generate N+M+1
+could attacker start a fork from an old block, with Y->Q instead of Y->Z? yes -- but fork must be longer in order for peers to accept it since attacker's fork starts behind main fork,
-    blocks on its fork before main fork is extended by M i.e. attacker must mine blocks *faster* than the other peers with just one CPU, will take months to create even a few blocks by that time the main chain will be much longer no peer will switch to the attacker's shorter chain if the attacker has 1000s of CPUs -- more than all the honest bitcoin peers -- then the attacker can create the longest fork, everyone will switch to it, allowing the attacker to double-spend
+    attacker must mine blocks *faster* than total of other peers with just one CPU, will take months to create even a few blocks by that time the main chain will be much longer no peer will switch to the attacker's shorter chain if the attacker has more CPU power than all the honest bitcoin peers -- then the attacker can create the longest fork, everyone will switch to it, allowing the attacker to double-spend

-there's a majority voting system hiding here peers cast votes by mining to extend the longest chain

-summary:
+why does the mining scheme work? random choice over all participants for who gets to choose which fork to extend
+    weighted by CPU power
-  if attacker controls majority of CPU power, can force honest
+  if most participants are honest, they will re-inforce agreement on longest fork if attacker controls majority of CPU power, it can force honest
-    peers to switch from real chain to one created by the attacker otherwise not
+    peers to switch from real chain to one created by the attacker

 validation checks:
   peer, new xaction: